 Land Registry – Local Land Charges Research

 If the figure or table is compiled using more than one source, then list them all.
-However, if the list becomes very long then just provide the primary sources.
+However, if the list becomes very long then just provide the three most important sources.

 Office for National Statistics – Monthly Wages and Salaries Survey, Labour Force Survey